YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Propagation_Models/README.md

 Welcome to the **Propagation Models & Communication Techniques** repository! 🎉
 This collection highlights key concepts that describe how signals travel through various environments and the methods used to optimize communication in wireless systems.

-Each folder contains:

-✅ A brief explanation of the concept
-✅ Relevant diagrams and models
-✅ Practical applications and examples

 ---